Last updated August 11th, 2018.

 This has led, and will continue to lead, foreign companies choosing to invest in the Philippines over other countries.
 Especially those looking for tech support and call-center staff, but increasingly everything else.

 Vietnam, for example, benefits from its low wages at time when China’s are increasing.
 But its talent pool is not as wide nor as fluent in English as the Philippines’.

 Second, the Philippines receives a very high amount of remittances from abroad.
 Many English-speaking workers choose to find employment in higher paying countries such as the United States, Malaysia, and Australia.

 These overseas foreign workers (OFWs) are successful and able to find better opportunities abroad – mostly because of the factors listed further above.
 They send money back into the Philippines every month to support their families.

-Last year, a whopping US$29 billion dollars was sent from overseas workers into the Philippines.
+A whopping US$28.1 billion dollars was sent from overseas workers into the Philippines last year.
 This is no small amount – around 10% of the country’s entire GDP – and helps to significantly boost its economy.

 Business process outsourcing is one of the country’s fastest growing sectors, with call-center firms like Convergys among its largest foreign investors.